msoham123/ChapterTree/README.md

 - Seamless integration for meeting attendance
   - Only chapter leaders can track attendance
   - Employs cloud data persistence
+- Embedded Web Viewers to learn more about FBLA
 - Global Messaging FBLA Portal
   - Users can ask questions, learn more about FBLA, and much more
   - Powered by Cloud Storage Streaming